Spectral dimensions of Krein-Feller operators in higher dimensions: Introduction and statement of main results

 \subsection{Introduction and background}

-In this article we extend our work on the spectral dimension of the Kre\u{\i}n–Feller operator with respect to compactly supported finite Borel measures $\nu$ to higher dimensions.
-The Kre\u{\i}n–Feller operator for the one-dimensional case was introduced in \cite{MR0042045,Fe57,KK68} and since the late 1950's has been studied in some detail by various authors \cite{MR0107037,MR118891,MR146444,MR0278126,MR661628,Fu87,MR1328700,Volkmer05,MR2828537,MR2892328,Arzt_diss,A15b,MR3318648,MR3648085,MR3809018,Freiberg:aa,MR4048458,MR4176086,MR4158704}; more recently, in \cite{KN21,KN2022} the authors gave an almost complete picture of the relationships between the spectral dimension and the $L^{q}$-spectrum of $\nu$.
-For dimensions $d>1$, however, the situation is quite different; in general, it is not even possible to define the Kre\u{\i}n–Feller operator for a given Borel measure $\nu$, since in general there is no continuous embedding of the Sobolev space of weakly differentiable functions into $L_{\nu}^{2}$ (for example, when $\nu$ has atoms).\textbf{ }For Dirichlet boundary conditions, in \cite{MR2261337} a sufficient condition in terms of the maximal asymptotic direction of the $L^{q}$-spectrum of $\nu$ has been established, as provided in \prettyref{eq:assumption infinity dim}, which ensures a compact embedding of the relevant Sobolev space into $L_{\nu}^{2}$.
-We would like to note that Triebel already stated this condition implicitly in 1997 in \cite{MR1484417} and in 2003 (see \cite{MR1999566,MR2087139}) he indicated that there is a subtle connection between the multifractal concept of the $L^{q}$-spectrum and analytic properties of the associated `fractal' operators.
+In this article we extend our work on the spectral dimensions of the Kre\u{\i}n–Feller operators with respect to compactly supported finite Borel measures $\nu$ to higher dimensions.
+Kre\u{\i}n–Feller operators for the one-dimensional case were introduced in \cite{MR0042045,Fe57,KK68} and since the late 1950's have been studied in some detail by various authors \cite{MR0107037,MR118891,MR146444,MR0278126,MR661628,Fu87,MR1328700,MR2135259,MR2828537,MR2892328,ArztDiss,A15b,MR3318648,MR3648085,MR3809018,Freiberg:aa,MR4048458,MR4176086,MR4158704}; more recently, in \cite{KN21,KN2022} the authors gave an almost complete picture of the relationships between the spectral dimension and the $L^{q}$-spectrum of $\nu$.
+For dimension $d\geq2$, however, the situation is quite different; in general, it is not even possible to define the Kre\u{\i}n–Feller operator for a given finite Borel measure $\nu$, since in general there is no continuous embedding of the Sobolev space of weakly differentiable functions into $L_{\nu}^{2}$ (for example, when $\nu$ has atoms).\textbf{ }For Dirichlet boundary conditions, in \cite{MR2261337} a sufficient condition in terms of the maximal asymptotic direction of the $L^{q}$-spectrum of $\nu$ has been established, as provided in \prettyref{eq:assumption infinity dim}, which ensures a compact embedding of the relevant Sobolev space into $L_{\nu}^{2}$.
+We would like to note that Triebel already stated this condition implicitly in 1997 in the fundamental book \cite{MR1484417}.
+In 2003 (see \cite{MR1999566,MR2087139}) he also indicated that there should be a subtle connection between the multifractal concept of the $L^{q}$-spectrum and analytic properties of the associated `fractal' operators, a conjecture that we can confirm with this work.
+The connection of fractal properties with spectral properties of reasonable associated operators is a long ongoing task and we refer the interested reader to \cite{MR1021743,MR1026205,MR1126694,MR1243717,MR1473565}.